zgc1231/3DS-Chunker/README.md

 Choose the world that you want to convert.
 For example, if you want to extract `My World`, run `3dschunker EgAAADRWeJA=`.
 If successful, the `Converted` folder should be made, copy this to Minecraft Java Edition 1.16.5 and enjoy!

+To go the other direction (Java Edition to 3DS Edition), point `3dschunker` at a Java world folder and pass `--java-to-3ds`.

 ### FAQ

 **Q:** Can you convert a world from Java Edition to 3DS?